videlalvaro/videlalvaro.github.io/_posts/2013-04-29-using-rabbitmq-in-unit-tests.md

 The tarball is called `rabbitmq-server-mac-standalone-3.0.4.XYZ.tar.gz` where XYZ is the current build version.
 At the time of this writing this is the current tarball [http://www.rabbitmq.com/nightlies/rabbitmq-server/current/rabbitmq-server-mac-standalone-3.0.4.40426.tar.gz](http://www.rabbitmq.com/nightlies/rabbitmq-server/current/rabbitmq-server-mac-standalone-3.0.4.40426.tar.gz).

 The cool thing about that tarball is that we can use it as a very cheap setup to run our RabbitMQ tests against.
 We can download the tarball and then keep it in a known location in our machine.
-Then every time we run our test suit we can uncompress it, start the broker, run the tests and then stop the broker and erase the folder contents.
+Then every time we run our test suite we can uncompress it, start the broker, run the tests and then stop the broker and erase the folder contents.
 Pretty easy.

 I've implemented that using PHPUnit but I'm sure you can implement it with your favorite unit testing framework.

-PHPUnit has a concept of test listeners that you can attach to your test suits.
-They will be invoked whenever the test suit runs and you can use them to do several stuff, in our case, we are going to start/stop RabbitMQ.
+PHPUnit has a concept of test listeners that you can attach to your test suites.
+They will be invoked whenever the test suite runs and you can use them to do several stuff, in our case, we are going to start/stop RabbitMQ.

 Here's how we set up a test listener in our XML configuration file: